robtweed/qoper8-cp/README.md

       export {handler};

-Now define our main Node.js script file.
+Now define our main Node.js or Bun.js script file.
 Note the mapping of the *myMessage* type to the *myMessage.js* handler module.
-Once again, use a file extension of *.mjs*:
+Once again, use a file extension of *.mjs* if you are using Node.js.
+Handler module file paths are relative to the current working directory - ie the directory from which you started *app.mjs*.:

 ### app.mjs